ScottGebert/Covid-Tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

 This is a province based Covid-19 tracking app that allows users to view case data for each location.
-The site has basic statistic filtering, in the future I hope to improve the styling of the user interface as well as improving the statistical service to get news and vaccination data that can be displayed on the province dashboards.
+The site has basic filtering in the future.
+I hope to improve it to include dates.
+The site has a main dashboard for viewing each province's key metrics.
+Every province also has its own statistics page where more metrics can be viewed as well as the numbers broken up by health zone.

 Working on getting a domain for the site setup in the meantime you can view a little bit about it on Devpost at